dbenesh82/GxG_analyses/analyses/GxG_02_genotype_comps.md

 uninfected copepods.
 Thus, it is worthwhile to examine whether variation in copepod behavior differs between infected and uninfected.

-# Does variance differ among genotypes?
+# Does behavioral variance depend on infection?
+On genotypes?

 To start, I make two comparable models (the base model), but restrict the data to either infected or uninfected copepods.
 When we look at the